SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Empirical Evaluation

-\textbf{Corpus, Tokenizers, Word Vectors.} We used corpora of 6 different languages listed in \cref{tab:corpus-list}.
-For English, we used FineWeb-Edu~\cite{Lozhkov-2024-fineweb-eduFinestCollectionEducationalContent-ef}, one of the largest publicly available corpora, comprising over one trillion tokens.
-Details are written in \cref{sec:appendix-tokenizers}. \textbf{Search Query.} For English, we used 400 queries of token lengths 10 or less.
-For the other languages, we used 100 queries per language, with token lengths 10 or less.
-The queries, generated by Gemini 3.0 Pro, covered diverse genres: everyday language, technical terminology, proper nouns, history, science, culture, technology, and politics.
-See \cref{sec:appendix-latency} for details, including the query generation method. \textbf{Environment.} We conducted all experiments on an AWS \texttt{i4i.32xlarge} instance (128 vCPU, 1024GB RAM, 30TB NVMe SSD). \textbf{Baseline.} We selected state-of-the-art implementations for exact lookup and soft search as of this writing as baseline.
-For exact lookup, we used infini-gram~\cite{Liu-2024-infini-gramScalingUnboundedN-gramLanguageModelsTrillionTokens-vk} and infini-gram mini~\cite{Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk}; for soft search, we used SoftMatcha~\cite{Deguchi-2025-softmatchaSoftPatternMatcherBillion-scaleCorpusSearches-on}. \textbf{Outputs.} In the soft-search experiments, we retrieved the top $\nWanted = 20$ patterns, ranked by similarity to the query.\footnote{For SoftMatcha (baseline), we also retrieved the top $\nWanted=20$ sequences.
+\myparagraph{Hyperparameters.} In the soft-search experiments, we retrieved the top $\nWanted = 20$ patterns, ranked by similarity to the query.\footnote{For SoftMatcha (baseline), we also retrieved the top $\nWanted=20$ sequences.
 Note that SoftMatcha's implementation outputs all patterns with similarity above a specified threshold $\thresh$.
-To ensure a fair comparison, we first computed the similarity of the $\nWanted$-th ranked result as the threshold $\thresh$ \textbf{prior to the timed search}, and then used $\thresh$ to perform the search.} We only returned patterns with similarity $\ge 0.45$, because matches of very low similarity are usually irrelevant in practice.
-Only 38 of the 400 English queries ($\approx 10\%$) returned fewer than $\nWanted$ results. \textbf{Web Application.} In this study, we also developed a web tool that actually searches corpora for up to hundred-billion-scale corpora.
+To ensure a fair comparison, we first computed the similarity of the $\nWanted$-th ranked result as the threshold $\thresh$ \textbf{prior to the timed search}, and then used $\thresh$ to perform the search.} We only returned patterns with similarity $\ge 0.45$, because matches of very low similarity are usually irrelevant in practice (we denote the threshold $0.45$ as $\thresh$).
+Only 38 of the 400 English queries ($\approx 10\%$) returned fewer than $\nWanted$ results.
+Note that in our experiment, we used many hyperparameters: $\nWanted, \thresh, \csoftmin,$ and $\cinsert$ (some are written in \cref{section:similarity_definition}), but the rationales for the values we set are shown in \cref{section:rationale_hyperparameters}.

+\myparagraph{Web Application.} In this study, we also developed a web tool that actually searches corpora for up to hundred-billion-scale corpora.
 See \cref{sec:appendix-web-interface} for details.